Disability Discrimination at School: Children With Health-Care Issues

 Understand the Disability and Related Health Needs

 Parents need to develop a thorough understanding of their child's disability and related health needs in order to explain those needs to a school.
 Speaking regularly with your child's doctor is generally the best way to develop a full understanding of a disability and related needs.
-It is important to know the diagnosis, symptoms (including frequency and duration), treatment, medications, and whether it is likely there will be a need for treatment or medications during the school day and/or during school sponsored extracurricular activities.
+It's important to know the diagnosis and symptoms (including frequency and duration) of your child's medical condition.
+You should also become very familiar with the treatment and medications recommended by your child's doctor, and whether it's likely your child will need treatment or medications during the school day and/or during school-sponsored extracurricular activities.

 Help the School Understand the Disability and Related Health Needs

-It is essential for parents to let their child's school know in detail about the disability-related health needs their child may have while at school and/or when participating in school-sponsored extracurricular activities.
-As an initial step, parents can contact the special education coordinator, 504 coordinator, or other individual designated by the school to handle disability-related health issues.
-(If it is not apparent who to contact, call the school's administration to ask who should be contacted.)
+Parents need to let their child's school know in detail about the disability-related health needs their child may have while at school and when participating in school-sponsored extracurricular activities.
+As an initial step, parents can contact the special education coordinator, 504 coordinator, or other individuals designated by the school to handle disability-related health issues.
+(If it's not apparent who to contact, call the school's administration to ask who should be contacted.)

-Parents who are requesting that a school accommodate their child's disability-related health needs should provide detailed information to the school regarding the disability and needs.
-You can request that the school add a health section to your child's IEP, develop an IHP (Individual Health Plan), or a provide reasonable modification.
+Parents who are requesting that a school accommodate their child's disability-related health needs should provide detailed information to the school regarding the physical or mental condition and the child's needs.
+You can request that the school add a health section to your child's IEP, develop an IHP (Individual Health Plan), or provide reasonable modifications.
 These requests can include providing an aide for your child.

-It is particularly important to provide information that shows a connection between the disability and requested accommodation.
+It's particularly important to provide information that shows a connection between the disability and the requested accommodation.
 It may be apparent to a school why a child with osteogenesis imperfecta (brittle bone disease) needs to be given alternate activities to rough and tumble play during gym time.
 In contrast, unless the parent explains the child gets tired easily, it will likely not be apparent why he may need a rest break in the afternoon.
-In addition to a detailed explanation by the parent, it is often helpful for the doctor to write a letter to the school supporting a parent's request that the school develop a health section of an IEP, an IHP, or a reasonable modification.
+In addition to a detailed explanation by the parent, it's often helpful for your child's doctor to write a letter to the school supporting a parent's request that the school develop a health section of an IEP, an IHP, or a reasonable modification.
 Keep in mind that a school may request a copy of a child's medical records.

-Ensure the Child Understands Disability and Health Needs
+Ensure the Child Understands Their Disability and Health Needs

-A key part of ensuring a child's health-related needs are met during the school day is providing age-appropriate information to a child about his or her disability.
+A key part of ensuring a child's health-related needs are met during the school day is providing age-appropriate information to a child about their disability.
 This information enables children to advocate for themselves when they are at school without you.
-For example, if a child who has migraines can be taught to recognize triggers or symptoms early on, he can let the school know when he needs to see the nurse to take his medication.
+For example, if a child who has migraines can be taught to recognize triggers or symptoms early on, they can let the school know when they need to see the nurse to take their medication.

 Organizations That Can Help Parents Deal With Schools